techidaily/site-fix-guide/source/_posts/stuck-at-android-system-recovery-of-honor-x50-gt-fix-it-easily-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 ![uninstall google play services-open Google Play Services](https://images.wondershare.com/drfone/article/2017/06/14981537155144.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/uzb-0C0xUYA?si=F4MPhdVqyVgx7_8X" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Now when you know how to uninstall Google Play Store on your device, you can easily customize it.
 Get rid of any kind of problem you are facing due to lack of storage or battery issues related to Google Play services after following these instructions.
 Feel free to drop a comment below if you face any setback while following this tutorial.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/f-yPCh24EsA?si=3z8FAd_lMZeAjug7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Bricked Your Honor X50 GT?
 Here’s A Full Solution